GenealogyCollective/gprime-archive/docs/Setup_AWS_Service.md

 4. Get an Elastic IP
 5. Associate subdomain with instance
 6. Add Elastic IP to DNS subdomain
-6. Enable SSH on something
+6. Enable SSH on something (work in progress)

 Get Connect info for instance.
 Login (ssh) and run the following: